At first sight, there may appear to be no significant difference between Microsoft’s primary email systems, Exchange and Outlook.

 To put it another way, Microsoft Exchange is in charge of sending and receiving emails from and to client computers.
 Although Exchange may be used with any email client, it is most typically used with Microsoft Outlook.

 Exchange is a part of Microsoft Office 365 Business Plans and Enterprise plans, the company’s productivity and collaboration suite.
-Exchange Online plans can also be purchased separately.
+The price tag of Microsoft Exchange starts from $4/month per user and goes up to $12.5/month per user for their whole suite of products.

 What Is Microsoft Outlook?

-Microsoft Outlook is an electronic mail and calendaring app that is a part of the Microsoft Office 365 suite.
-Outlook is mainly used for email, but it also allows users to manage contacts, tasks, calendars, and more all from one place.
+Microsoft Outlook is a mailing and calendaring app that is part of the Microsoft Office 365 suite.
+It is mainly used for email but also allows users to manage contacts, tasks, calendars, and more in one place.

 Source: Microsoft

-Outlook is an email client – a simple application that you install on your computer and which allows you to send and receive emails via protocols to and from an email server.
+Outlook is an email client — a simple application that you install on your computer that allows you to send and receive emails via protocols to and from an email server.

 You can use Outlook without connecting to Exchange, but you’ll have to work offline, which means you’ll lose access to email and other collaborative features.